MunnChai/Card-Wizardry/README.md

 - As a user, I want to be able to draw a card from my deck, and add it to my hand.
 - As a user, I want to be able to play a card, removing it from my hand and having an effect occur in the battle.
+- As a user, I want to be able to flee from a battle.